A federal judge, a Pfizer Inc. senior director, and a Methodist bishop, are Ohio Northern University’s spring 2024 commencement speakers.

 After graduating from Ohio Northern University’s Pettit College of Law in 1995, she clerked in the Court of Common Pleas in Somerset, Pa., before serving her country in the U.S. Army JAG Corps and the U.S. Air Force/West Virginia National Guard.
 She also served as an assistant U.S. attorney in the criminal division for the U.S. Attorney’s office in the Southern District of West Virginia and the Western District of Pennsylvania before being appointed as a U.S. District Judge in 2019.

 Dr. Garman enjoyed a long and distinguished career in the U.S. Army where he achieved more with a pharmacy degree in the military than anyone who came before him.
-He is currently the vaccines medical director for Pfizer, a position he assumed after retiring from the Army with the rank of Colonel.
+He is currently a senior director and team leader for the Western U.S. for Pfizer Inc.'s Vaccines Medical Affairs Division, a position he assumed after retiring from the Army with the rank of Colonel.

-During his army career, Garman furthered his education with an MBA, PharmD, Ph.D., and Master of Science in Strategic Studies from the Army War College.
-After retiring from the U.S. Army with the rank of Colonel, he became the vaccines medical director for the pharmaceutical and biotech giant Pfizer.
+During his army career, Garman furthered his education with an MBA, PharmD, Ph.D., and Master of Science in Strategic Studies.
+After retiring from the U.S. Army with the rank of Colonel, he joined the staff of pharmaceutical and biotech giant Pfizer.

 Bishop Palmer has modeled the strength, passion, and joy of faithful Christian leadership throughout his 46 years serving the United Methodist Church.